The Bounty Hunter (2010 film): Plot

-The nearest hotel is the bed and breakfast where they spent their honeymoon.
-They discover they still have feelings for each other and admit their mistakes.
-Coming out of the bathroom, Nicole overhears Milo telling Sid he may sleep with her, but he's still taking her to jail.
-She handcuffs him to the bed and goes to the tattoo parlor, finding Jimmy and freeing him before being captured by Irene's thugs.
+The nearest hotel turns out to be the bed and breakfast where they had spent their honeymoon and they are given the same room.
+Spending time together, they discover they still have feelings for each other and both admit making mistakes.
+Later, coming out of the bathroom, Nicole overhears Milo telling Sid he may sleep with her, but he's still taking her to jail.
+When he's asleep, she handcuffs him to the bed and takes his car to go to the tattoo parlor.
+Milo steals a car to follow her.
+At the parlor, Nicole finds Jimmy and frees him before they are captured by Irene's thugs.

-Milo rescues Nicole at a strip club.
-Then, they hear Bobby is heading to the police's evidence warehouse, which is being relocated to a new building.
-Bobby confronts Earl, a former friend who has used Bobby's name to gain access to the warehouse and steal a large amount of narcotics and cash.
-Bobby decides to arrest him, but Earl shoots him.
-Milo and Nicole enter the warehouse and Milo is ambushed, but Earl surrenders when Nicole points a shotgun at him.
+They take Nicole with them when they visit a strip club, and Milo rescues her by causing a distraction.
+Then they hear Bobby is heading to the police department's evidence warehouse, which is being relocated to a new building.
+There, Bobby confronts Earl, a former friend who has used Bobby's name to gain access to the warehouse and steal a large amount of narcotics and cash, and tries to arrest him, but Earl shoots him.
+When Milo and Nicole enter the warehouse, Milo is ambushed by Earl, but Milo jumps Earl when Nicole threatens him from behind with a shotgun she has found amongst the evidence.

-Bobby explains Earl was using him, as well as the man who supposedly committed suicide, to gain access to the warehouse.
+Bobby, who has survived the shooting, explains that Earl was using him, as well as the man who supposedly committed suicide, to gain access to the warehouse.
 There was no proof, so Bobby was waiting for Earl to make his move before arresting him.
-Milo proudly notes that Earl might have gotten away with it if Nicole hadn't picked up clues.
-He and Nicole appear to have reconciled.
-They concede that sometimes their jobs have to come first.
-Milo turns Nicole in to the police, so she can make her court hearing the next day.
+Milo emphasizes that Earl might have gotten away with it if Nicole hadn't picked up clues.
+He and Nicole appear to have reconciled, although they agree that sometimes their jobs have to come first.
+Nicole is shocked when Milo insists on still turning her into the police so he can collect the reward.

 On his way out of the precinct, Milo runs into a cop who insulted him earlier and punches him in the face.
-He is arrested and put in the cell next to Nicole's.
-He reminds her that it is their anniversary and they have to spend it together.
-Through the bars they admit their love and kiss.
+He is arrested and put in the cell adjoining Nicole's.
+He reminds her that it is their anniversary and now they have to spend it together.
+Through the bars separating them, they admit their love and embrace and kiss.